nbuilding/N-lang-docs/docs/features/aliases.md

 # Type Aliases

-Type Aliases are great ways of compessing types into a more friendly form for usage in functions and other type declarations.
+Type aliases are great ways of compressing types into a more friendly form for usage in functions and other type declarations.
 It can be used as so:
 ```js
 // This will create a simple alias for a record type
 alias test = {